 - Verdict: AC Lens is a solid option if you subscribe for contact lens delivery, but it’s not the most affordable choice for one-time purchases

 If you’re a fan of subscription services, AC Lens is one of your best options for buying contacts online.
 If you subscribe for lens delivery, you receive 20% off future deliveries.
-You also get free shipping on orders over $99.
+You also get free shipping on all orders.

 If you don’t like subscriptions, you can still shop directly for contacts.
 Additionally, new customers usually get 20% off their first order.